 Jeffrey L. Luks (alumnae/i representative), Latham

 Dr. Sue R. Faerman, Vice Provost and Dean for Undergraduate Education

-Dr. Jeffrey Haugaard, Associate Vice Provost for Honors
+Dr. Jeffrey J. Haugaard, Associate Vice Provost and Honors College Director

 Dr. Vivien W. Ng, Associate Dean of Undergraduate Education

 An internationally recognized public research university, the University at Albany puts the world within reach for its nearly 18,000 students.
 It carries out a broad mission of undergraduate and graduate education, research and service through nine schools and colleges, plus honors programs.
 Nationally and internationally renowned scholars are among the more than 920 faculty members who are committed to maintaining the high academic standards which have characterized the University since its founding in 1844.

 UAlbany offers more than 100 undergraduate majors and minors and 120-plus graduate programs.
 Outstanding faculty, an innovative curriculum, and student-centered services provide students with a strong foundation for academic and career success.
 Approximately 40 percent of undergraduates participate in faculty-mentored research.
 More than 300 study-abroad programs help prepare students for the global economy, and extensive internship opportunities in New York's Capital Region offer real-world experience.

 Further enriching the UAlbany student experience is the Honors College, in which top professors from many disciplines teach select, highly motivated students.